Dr. Joseph Raccuglia, MD

 The IQ versus EQ debate that dominates popular psychology is an argument about which measuring tape is longer.
 Both sides are standing in the same room while the building has ten floors they have never visited.

 What lies beyond emotional intelligence is not more emotional intelligence.
 It is the release of everything you thought you were.
 The discovery of what you actually are.
 The design of a life that reflects it.
 The discipline to protect it.
 And eventually, a state where effort and ease become the same thing.
-Where the journey and the destination merge.
-Where you stop performing your life and start living it.
+That journey exists.
+It is documented.
+It is practiced by people around the world right now.
+And it starts with the capacity you just read about on this page.

 Yes.
 Emotional intelligence is not a fixed personality trait.
 It is a trainable capacity rooted in specific neural circuits that strengthen with deliberate practice.
 Every contemplative tradition in human history has been training it for centuries under different names.